 - If you want to pick entire branches of basil, then the right time would be just before the plant blooms.

-- The best time, in the day, for picking basil is in the morning, after the dew has dried.
+- The best time, in the day, for picking basil is the morning, after the dew has dried.
 However, make sure that you do not end up waiting so much that the sun's heat robs the leaves of all their essential oils.

 Tips